subparry/subparry-labyrinth-solver/README.md

   ]
 ]

-# This data represents this maze:
+# The above data represents this maze:
 #      ___ ___
 #     |   | 🧀|
 #     |   |   |